geothm/spring-fundamentals/src/main/resources/exercises.md

 DB2.
 Update and findAll on the Book entity.

 DB3.
 Create an entity for a BankAccount with fields for customerName, accountNo, accountCurrency, amount and a open field.
 Create the Repository to save and load BankAccount entities.
 Create the Thymeleaf templates and Controller methods to add a BankAccount and load the BankAccount table.

+DB5.
+Create a Spring Data Repository for the Book entity and replace the BookRepository in the Service object.